kyhomelab/HP-Firmware-Update-Project/README.md

 https://developers.hp.com/hp-client-management/doc/client-management-script-library <br>

-After running script, it prompts for a restart, when able, and it is running through updates on bootup <br>
+After running script, it prompts for a restart, when able, and it is running through updates on bootup: <br>
 7 updates <br>
 Thunderbolt <br>
 USB-C Controller Firmware <br>